Beef Cheek: My Nemesis

 Now about the Success

 To say I was delighted with my last beef cheek cook, would be an understatement.
 I think I was beaming for hours and telling anyone who would listen how happy I was with my cook.
-I think part of the reason I was so pleased, was that it took me a few attempts to deliver a cook that I was happy with.
+Part of the reason I was so pleased, was that it took me a few attempts to deliver a cook that I was happy with.

 I frequently cook new dishes and manage to get them right first time but these damn beef cheeks have really frustrated me.